 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from PAUL MITCHELL THE SCHOOL. - 2 Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
+All forms may be obtained by requesting them from PAUL MITCHELL THE SCHOOL. - Submit a Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$75.00 is received.
 Please submit the fee in the form of a check or money order, payable to PAUL MITCHELL THE SCHOOL.
-This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - 1 Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicant must complete a personal interview with the Admission' and/or Financial Aid Team. - 6 Moral Verification Form: Applicant must complete a moral verification form prior to enrollment. - Provide Verification Documents: Copies of your high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree, or GED, and passport, government-issued identification, driver's license or birth certificate are required.
-We are required to verify that your proof of education comes from a valid high school or GED program.
-If we determine that your diploma or GED certificate is not valid, you will be denied admission to the school. - Provisional Instructors program: Students must provide proof of a valid and current cosmetology license.
+This fee is not included in the cost of tuition. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - © Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicant must complete a personal interview with the Admission's Team prior to registration. - Provide Verification Documents: Copies of your high school diploma, high school transcripts\\, an academic transcript of a student who has successfully completed at least two-year program that is acceptable for full credit towards a bachelor's degree, or GED, and passport, government-issued identification, driver's license or birth certificate are required.
+We are required to verify that your proof of education is from a valid high school or GED program, if it is determined that the diploma or GED Certificate is not valid the applicant will be denied admission to the school. - Instructor Program: Students must provide a copy of a valid and current cosmetology license.

-Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English.
+\\Foreign Diplomas or Transcripts: The school will accept a foreign diploma or transcript, however the diploma or transcript MUST be equivalent to a U.S. high school diploma and must be translated into English by a certified translator.
 It is the students responsibility to have the foreign diploma or transcript translated and evaluated as part of the admissions process.
 Because the cost of evaluating a foreign diploma or transcript must be incurred as a charge of admissions prior to enrollment in an eligible program, the fee cannot be included in the cost of attendance (COA).
 Guidance on who to contact to secure an official translation and evaluation can be obtained from the school Financial Aid Leader.